michaelcohen716/mitty/README.md

 ## To-Do

 * Give the option of managing identity in-app with a wallet manager or similar functionality
-* Withdrawing funds to bank account or PayPal (currently not possible on Moonpay, but on the near term roadmap)
+* Withdrawing funds to a bank account or PayPal (currently not possible on Moonpay, but on the near term roadmap)
-* Deployment to Mainnet!
+* Deploy to Mainnet!